-TRAVEL UNIT COSTS (PER PARTICIPANT)

-To and from Greenland 1.300 €

-To and from the Faroe Islands and Iceland 660€

-Between Denmark, Estonia, Finland, Latvia, Lithuania, Norway, Sweden and Åland 330 €

-Domestic, more than 500 km (both ways) 150 €
+To and from Greenland 1.300€ To an from the Faroe Islands and Iceland 660€ Between Denmark, Estonia, Finland, Latvia, Lithuania, Norway, Sweden and Åland 330 € Domestic, more than 500 km (both ways) 175 €

-^{}The unit cost for domestic travelling is an addition to the unit costs for transnational travel.
+The unit cost for domestic travelling is an addition to the unit costs for transnational travel.
 Grants for domestic travel can be applied for when the distance between the participant's hometown and the nearest international airport, train or bus station in their home country is more than 250 km.